RobRendell/gTove/implemented.md

 ### Version 419
 * Freehand drawing tool.
 A button on the tabletop opens a floating window with brush options.
 When a brush is selected, mouse/touch will draw to an overlay on the touched map.
 Original image will be unmodified.
+### Version 420
+* Fix crash when adding new maps due to missing paint layer.